Convergence criteria

 The dof-based convergence evaluation in numgeo uses all three types of convergence criteria based on

-However, only three of the above criteria must be met (simultaneously) for a solution to be considered converged.
+The criteria are evaluated for each active field separately.
+A field is accepted if one of the admissible combinations listed in subsection Acceptance of dof-based convergence is fulfilled.
 In some cases quadratic convergence of the iterations is not possible.
-In these cases, we use a temporary relaxation of the convergence criteria as described in subsection Nonquadratic convergence.
-Notice that if the response for field \(\alpha\) is very small, the contribution of this field to the convergence of the overall solution is not considered, i.e. neither the control of the residuum nor of the unbalanced energy will be considered in this case.
+In these cases, we use a temporary relaxation of selected convergence criteria as described in subsection Nonquadratic convergence.
+Notice that if the response for field \(\alpha\) is very small, the negligible response criteria may dominate the convergence evaluation.
 Therefore, great caution is required in the choice of the criterion for negligible response \(\epsilon^{\Delta d,\alpha}\).
 A graphical representation of some of the quantities used to evaluate convergence are given in Figure 1

 Solution increment